nrfconnect/sdk-nrf/applications/asset_tracker_v2/doc/cloud_module.rst

 * :kconfig:option:`CONFIG_LWM2M_INTEGRATION_PSK`
 * :kconfig:option:`CONFIG_LWM2M_INTEGRATION_PROVISION_CREDENTIALS`

-See :ref:`server setup <server_setup_lwm2m>` for information on how you can configure the `Coiote Device Management server`_ to communicate with the application using the default PSK.
+See :ref:`server setup <server_setup_lwm2m_client>` for information on how the `Coiote Device Management server`_ can be configured to communicate with the application.

 .. important::
    In production, it is not recommended to use the default PSK that is automatically provisioned by the application.